web-vision/deepltranslate-core/README.md

 This extension provides automated translation of pages, content and records in TYPO3 for languages supported by [DeepL](https://www.deepl.com/de/docs-api/).

+> [!IMPORTANT]
+> Please be aware that this package and extension will no longer be provided
+> with package name `web-vision/wv_deepltranslate` and upgrading to the next
+> major version requires to remove it first and require it with the new name.
+> See upgrade section or instruction for the next major version.

 ## Features

 * Translate content elements via TYPO3 built-in translation wizard